iShift/webtorrent.app/README.md

 gulp
 ```

-You can now run `npm start` which will run `nodewebkit dist` on the local distribution.
+You can now run `npm start` to run the local version of the app (which runs `nodewebkit dist` under the hood).
 This is mainly used for debugging during development.

 To build release distributions, run